topasmc/topas-docs/parameters/geometry/specialized.rst

     * ...
     * nN deltaXn Xn Yn
     * D1 D2 ...
 DnN
-    * NumberOfRows = N defines how many rows of drill holes there are (in Y), the MainCylinderThickness
-    * The DrillHoleDiameter is the diameter of the drill hole, we approximate this by a hexagon.
-    * The values ni are the number of drill holes in X for each row of drill holes in Y, deltaXi defines the step size (and direction) and Xi and Yi are the starting position of the drilling for this row.
+  NumberOfRows = N defines how many rows of drill holes there are (in Y), the MainCylinderThickness.
+The DrillHoleDiameter is the diameter of the drill hole, we approximate this by a hexagon.
+The values ni are the number of drill holes in X for each row of drill holes in Y, deltaXi defines the step size (and direction) and Xi and Yi are the starting position of the drilling for this row.

-* "MGH": all sizes are in inches:
+* ``"MGH"``: all sizes are in inches:

     * Some line
     * numberOfRows